Gur212/LLM-Project/README.md

 ## Project Task
 For this project, I decided to focus on sentiment analysis.
 The idea was to use the model to determine whether a movie review was positive or negative based on the text.

+### Steps:
+- preprocessed and analysed reviews with a normal machine learning algorithm, in this case XGBoost, for comparison
+- used a pre-trained model with no fine-tuning to get a baseline result
+- performed transfer learning to fine-tune the model and compare how it performs against baseline
+- performed hyperparamter tuning to further increase model scores
+- retrained model with optimal hyperparameters

 ## Dataset
 The dataset used was the [IMBD Dataset](https://huggingface.co/datasets/stanfordnlp/imdb) by Standford NLP.